How Much Does it Cost to Unblock a Drain?

 The cost of hiring a plumber varies according to where you live in the country as well as the type of service you provide.
 The typical plumber charges between £40 and £80 per hour.

-Plumbers' day rates range from £180 to £350 per day but expect to pay 20 - 30% more per day if the plumber is trying to install an appliance in your home.
+Plumbers' day rates range from £180 to £350 per day but expect to pay 20 - 30% more per day if you need a plumber to also install an appliance in your home.

-Call-out fees are typically set at twice the standard hourly rate, but they include the first hours’ worth of labour.
-So expect to have to pay 2.5 to 3 times the standard hourly rate for an urgent plumber calls out.
+Emergency call-out fees are typically set at twice the standard hourly rate, but they include the first hours’ worth of labour.
+So expect to have to pay 2.5 to 3 times the standard hourly rate for an urgent plumber call out.

 Sinks, toilets, as well as other plumbing components that are hard to access or require dismantling and reassembly later will take longer and cost more.